DevEstherTavares/engenhariadesoftware/README.md

 # 13. Considerações sobre segurança

 ## 13.1.
-Considerções do lado do cliente
+Considerações do lado do cliente

 **1. Autenticação Segura:**